superDross/run-with-me.vim/README.md

 Execute `:RunCode` to run your current windows code in a terminal.

+You can also parse commandline arguments, for example if your script accepts a `--file` argument you can execute the following `:RunCode --file test.txt`.

 Alternatively, you can map the command to a key.
 Place the below snippet into your vimrc to map the command to Leader 9:

 ```vim